H-alpha as a Tracer of Star Formation in the SPHINX Cosmological Simulations: Discussion

 When using the \sfrmodel{} calibrations given in \cref{eq:sfr-calib-lha-corr} and \cref{eq:sfr-calib-ewha-corr}, it is important to take proper account of the scope of applicability of these calibrations and the assumptions made to derive them.
 In particular, the selection criteria described in \cref{sec:methods} imply that the new calibrations can be applied to a flux-limited sample when the following conditions are met: \begin{itemize} \item $4 \lesssim z \lesssim 10$; \item $\lumhaobs{} \gtrsim 10^{41}$~erg~s$^{-1}$. \end{itemize}

-Extending the calibrations to $\lumhaobs{} < 10^{41}$~erg~s$^{-1}$ is already possible with \sphinx{} but a larger halo catalog compared to the currently available SPDRv1 catalog is needed to create a complete \ha{} sample down to very low luminosities.
-At low redshifts ($z \lesssim 4$), the SFHs become less bursty and metallicities increase, rendering the classical calibrations more suitable.
-Finally, at high redshifts ($z \gtrsim 10$), it remains to be established whether the new calibrations can be used, as the physical conditions of star formation at such redshifts are poorly understood.
+It is already possible to extend the calibrations to $\lumhaobs{} < 10^{41}$~erg~s$^{-1}$ with \sphinx{}, but a larger halo catalog than the currently available SPDRv1 catalog is needed to create a complete \ha{} sample down to very low luminosities.
+At low redshifts ($z \lesssim 4$), the SFHs become less bursty and the metallicities increase, rendering the classical calibrations more suitable.
+Finally, at high redshift ($z \gtrsim 10$), it remains to be established whether the new calibrations can be used, as the physical conditions of star formation at these redshifts are poorly understood.

-We also stress the fact that the new calibrations assume the \bpass{} SPS model with a Kroupa-type IMF (see \cref{sec:methods}). \Cref{fig:sfr-vs-ha-int} shows that the choice of the IMF significantly impacts the predicted SFRs, resulting in a systematic error of up to $ \approx 0.2$~dex.
-The choice of the SPS model, in particular whether the model includes binary stars or not, results in a smaller systematic error ($\approx 0.05$~dex), possibly because binary stars have little effect on the LyC luminosity in the first ~3 Myrs of a stellar population \citep[e.g.,][]{Rosdahl2018}, however such errors are still non-negligible.
-In the future, these systematic errors can be reduced by testing the SPS models and constraining the IMF at $z>4$, e.g., by means of deep rest-frame UV spectroscopy \citep[e.g.,][]{Steidel2016,Chisholm19}.
+We also stress the fact that the new calibrations assume the \bpass{} SPS model with a Kroupa-type IMF (see \cref{sec:methods}). \Cref{fig:sfr-vs-ha-int} shows that the choice of the IMF significantly affects the predicted SFRs, resulting in a systematic error of up to $ \approx 0.2$~dex (see also \citealp{Jerabkova2018}, who studied the effect of a non-universal IMF on the \sfrvsha{} relation).
+The choice of the SPS model, in particular, whether the model includes binary stars, results in a smaller error ($\approx 0.05$~dex), possibly because binary stars have little effect on the LyC luminosity in the first $\sim3$~Myrs of a stellar population when the bulk of ionizing photons is produced \citep[e.g.,][]{Rosdahl2018}, but this effect is still non-negligible.
+In the future, these systematic errors can be reduced by testing the SPS models and constraining the IMF at $z>4$, for instance, by means of deep rest-frame UV spectroscopy \citep[e.g.,][]{Steidel2016,Chisholm19}.

-Finally, we caution that \sphinx{} does not include black hole formation due to its small volume.
-This implies that the AGN contribution to the \ha{} emission is neglected in the new \sfrmodel{} calibrations.
-Hence, it is necessary to remove the AGN from the sample before applying these calibrations.